🇨🇦 Blog Author and Queen of Naps

 I only DNF my school books, so points for that?
 My bookshelves are stacked higher with mysteries and contemp YA books replete with social commentaries than playful romances.
 But I’ll read anything, if I have enough time.
 (Just, um, not my school books?)

 A character that most resembles me is: I struggle to find characters like me in YA because A) I’m not very into romance.
-I like my personal space and feel uncomfortable with touch/kissing and dependency, so books with a lot of that are not pleasant for me.
-B) I’m mixed-race, and there aren’t many books that feature characters of mix race!
-I’m still looking.
+I like my personal space and feel uncomfortable with touch/kissing and dependency, so books with a lot of that are not always pleasant for me.
+B) I’m a super anxious, often depressed mess and let’s be real, there are not many hot mess protags running around.

 A book world I would like to live in is: Dangerous Girls by Abigail Haas.
 But only the beginning of the novel!
 The characters are relaxing in a fully stocked, rent-free beach house (!!!) with maid service (!!!) in Aruba.
 Then people get arrested and the rest of the book takes place in the courtroom so NOT THAT PART.
 But Aruba, yes please!

 👑 Do 4 collab posts with other bloggers.

 👑 Hold a contest or giveaway.

 👑 Read 70 books.